Share this school

 School for gifted children in area with few strong schools

-Located in Brownsville, where many schools struggle, IS 392 stands out with a demanding academic program for high achieving students.
-The small, selective school has a gleaming and well-equipped facility and offers an array of opportunitiesincluding innovative projects, rugby and frequent trips to arts events.
+Located in bright award-winning building in Brownsville, IS 392 stands out with a demanding academic program for high-achieving students.
+The small, selective school offers an array of opportunities including interesting partnerships, rugby and frequent trips.

-Although children come in with generally strong academic backgrounds, there is a range of abilities, and a number of students face challenges at home.
+Although children come in with generally strong academic backgrounds, there is a range of abilities, and many students face challenges at home.
+A significant number live in temporary housing.
 "This is a haven for a lot of kids.
-Its a place for them to forget their troubles," Joseph says, adding that students go on many trips, particularly to theaters and arts events, and the school has partnerships with a number of organizations.
+It’s a place for them to forget their troubles," Joseph said.

-For years, IS 392 has fielded one of the few rugby teams in the city and has won a number of championships.
-It prides itself on offering other unusual sports as well such as badminton and ultimate Frisbee.
+For years, IS 392 has fielded one of the few rugby teams in the city, and the co-ed squad has won a number of championships.

 Admissions: Applicants must take an admission test.
 The school screens students using a variety of factors: an entrance exam, writing sample, interview, going to an open house or tour, and the student’s 4th grade academic record and tests scores as well as behavior.
 (Gail Robinson, May 2014, updated with web reports, October 2017)